-- do not use the material in a derogatory manner or a misleading context, and
+- don't use the material in a derogatory manner or a misleading context, and

 - acknowledge the source and copyright status of the material.

-There is no copyright in any legislation on this website.
+There is no copyright in any legislation on our websites.

 Copyright of third parties

-This website and our social media pages provide links to other websites, which may contain information that is the copyright of third parties and subject to restrictions on use or reproduction.
+Our websites and social media pages provide links to other websites, which may contain information that is the copyright of third parties and subject to restrictions on use or reproduction.

 You must get permission from the copyright owner to use: